 - 2011-2012: evaluated the utilization and quality of our psycho-educational groups and made changes based on outcomes

-- 2015-2016: we will be re-evaluating legal consumers’ satisfaction in our competency reports and OFC services and comparing these results to those we obtained in 2005 and we will be re-assessing the competency evaluation referral system we implemented in 2009
+- 2015-2016: re-evaluated legal consumers' satisfaction in our competency reports and OFC services and compared these results to those we obtained in 2005

 To learn more about the Oklahoma Department of Mental Health and Substance Abuse Services, go to www.odmhsas.org